Well, your first questions may be:

 Why can’t I just sell directly to the Federal customer?

-This is why OEM’s need to develop a strategic relationship with Federal resellers who can help streamline the process of closing opportunities with the Federal customers.
+This is why OEMs need to develop a strategic relationship with Federal resellers who can help streamline the process of closing opportunities with Federal customers.

 DECISIONS ….
 DECISIONS ….
 DECISIONS

-There are many decisions that face an OEM’s sales person when selling into the Federal market.
+An OEM’s salesperson faces many decisions when selling into the Federal market.
 When dealing with the Federal reseller, here are some of the questions that should be answered even before selling to your Federal customer:

-Yes, there are many questions that need to be answered while trying to close opportunities with the Federal customer.
+Yes, many questions need to be answered while trying to close opportunities with the Federal customer.

 During my career, I have been on both sides of this equation, so I have a unique perspective from both sides of these types of business operations.

-Prior to writing this article, I surveyed 20 different sales professionals I have great respect for, asking the question “Why do OEM’s need Federal resellers?”
+Before writing this article, I surveyed 20 different sales professionals I greatly respect, asking, “Why do OEMs need Federal resellers?”
 I received some interesting feedback.
 In fact, I had to add to this article based on their feedback.
 The OEM and the Federal reseller have a symbiotic relationship.
 They both need each other to fulfill the federal government’s requirements.

 One of the participants, Jimmy, sent me this story about one of his lessons:

-- John had the best pricing which matched the customer’s budget, but the other companies’ pricing was significantly higher because of John’s special pricing discount.
+7. John had the best pricing, which matched the customer’s budget, but the other companies’ pricing was significantly higher because of John’s special pricing discount.

 I learned so much from this painful situation.
 I should have done a better job vetting my Federal partner.
 What should I have done differently?

-I should have asked the customer which contract vehicle to use and not a just a contract.
+I should have asked the customer which contract vehicle to use and not just a contract.

 Let’s begin this discussion with: